If Truth Be Told

 Editor: Didier Fassin

-Contributors: Jonathan Benthall, Lucas Bessire, João Biehl, Gabriella Coleman, Manuela Cunha, Vincent Dubois, Nadia Abu El-Haj, Kelly Gillespie, Ghassan Hage, Sherine Hamdy, Federico Neiburg, Unni Wikan
+Contributors: Jonathan Benthall, Lucas Bessire, João Biehl, Gabriella Coleman, Manuela Cunha, Vincent Dubois, Nadia Abu El-Haj, Kelly Gillespie, Ghassan Hage, Sherine Hamdy, Federico Neiburg, and Unni Wikan

 Praise